sumowll/BD4H-Bootcamp/web/spark-basic.md

 Recall that in the file **case.csv**, each line is a 4-filed tuple `(patient-id, event-id, timestamp, value)`.

 ## Count
-We can count the number of lines in the input file using `count` operation, i.e.
+In order to know how large is our raw event sequence data, we can count the number of lines in the input file using `count` operation, i.e.

 ```scala
 scala> lines.count()
 res1: Long = 14046
 ```
 Clearly, `count` is an **action**.

 ## Take

-Let us take a peek at the data.
+You may wonder what the loaded data looks like, you can take a peek at the data.
 The `take(k)` will return the first k elements in the RDD.
 Spark also provides `collect()` which brings all the elements in the RDD back to the driver program.
-Note that it is only used when the data is small.
+Note that it should only be used when the data is small.
 Both `take` and `collect` are **actions**.

 ```scala
 scala> lines.take(5)
 res2: Array[String] = Array(00013D2EFD8E45D1,DIAG78820,1166,1.0, 00013D2EFD8E45D1,DIAGV4501,1166,1.0, 00013D2EFD8E45D1,heartfailure,1166,1.0, 00013D2EFD8E45D1,DIAG2720,1166,1.0, 00013D2EFD8E45D1,DIAG4019,1166,1.0)
 ```
 We got the first 5 records in this RDD.
-However, this is hard to read.
+However, this is relatively hard to read.
 We can make it more readable by traversing the array to print each record on its own line.

 ```scala
 scala> lines.take(5).foreach(println)